junglesta/wherenodoctor/_posts/2016-01-03-green-pages.md

 Do not take when pregnant.

-Codeine—for severe pain—see p.
-383.
+Codeine—for severe pain—see [page 383](#page-383).

-FOR STOPPING PAIN WHEN CLOSING WOUNDS: ANESTHETICS Lidocaine (Lignocaine, Xylocaine)
+## FOR STOPPING PAIN WHEN CLOSING WOUNDS: ANESTHETICS

+**Lidocaine (Lignocaine, Xylocaine)**

 2 percent (with or without epinephrine)

- Often comes in: ampules or bottles for injection Lidocaine can be injected around the edges of a wound before sewing it, to make the area anesthetic or numb so it will not hurt.
+_Often comes in:_ ampules or bottles for injection Lidocaine can be injected around the edges of a wound before sewing it, to make the area anesthetic or numb so it will not hurt.

-Inject both into and under the skin at points about 1 cm.
+Inject both into and under the skin at points about 1 cm. apart.

-apart.

 Be sure to pull back on the plunger before injecting (see [page 73](#page-73)).